dgerabagi/data-curation-environment/prompt.md

     *   **Highlight:** The **`Generate Initial Artifacts Prompt`** button pulses.

 4.  **Generate `prompt.md`:** User clicks the button. `prompt.md` and `DCE_README.md` are created.
 The view transitions to Cycle 1.
+    *   **Technical Note:** This action must trigger an immediate, synchronous save of the `hasGeneratedPrompt` state to the database *before* opening the files, as opening files causes the PCPP webview to lose focus/reload.
     *   **Auto-Action:** `prompt.md` and `src/Artifacts/DCE_README.md` are automatically opened in the editor.
     *   **Highlight:** The **`Resp 1`** tab in the PCPP pulses.